CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab15.md

 ---

-### Task 3: Add sources to the knowledge base
+## Task 3: Add sources to the knowledge base

-You can create a knowledge base from scratch, but it's common to start by importing questions and answers from an existing FAQ page or document.
-In this case, you'll import data from an existing FAQ web page for Microsoft Learn, and you'll also import some pre-defined "chit chat" questions and answers to support common conversational exchanges.
+In this task, you’ll enrich your Custom Question Answering project by adding sources to the knowledge base.
+You’ll import questions and answers from an existing Microsoft Learn FAQ web page and add pre-defined “chit chat” content to handle common conversational exchanges, providing a broader and more interactive knowledge base for the project.

 1. On the **Manage sources (1)** page for your question answering project, in the **&#9547; Add source (2)** list, select **URLs (3)**.